 Every cook seems to have a certain piece of cookware that they keep coming back to, day after day.
-It could be a trusty stainless steel sauté pan, a well-seasoned cast iron skillet, or an enameled cast iron Dutch oven, but for many of us at Serious Eats, it's unquestionably a wok—one of the most important tools in our kitchens.
+It could be a trusty stainless steel skillet, a well-seasoned carbon steel pan, or an enameled cast iron Dutch oven, but for many of us at Serious Eats, it's unquestionably a wok—one of the most important tools in our kitchens.

 The beauty of the wok is that you can use it for all sorts of techniques, but its real purpose in life is stir-frying.
 The convenience, versatility, and pure deliciousness of stir-fry makes it the perfect weeknight meal.
 No matter what the contents of your fridge look like, you can have an awesome stir-fry on the table in virtually no time.
 We've rounded up 33 of our favorite recipes, from kung pao chicken multiple ways and crab fried rice to vegetarian lo mein and Korean-style pork, to illustrate the incredible variety that's just a wok away.

 Cashew Chicken Ding With Jicama, Celery, and Red Bell Pepper